kokarn/sda-timezones/README.md

 sda-timezones
 =============

-Timezones for SpeedDemosArchive's Awesome Games Done Quick.
+Timezones for SpeedDemosArchive's Awesome Games Done Quick / Summer Games Done Quick.

-Awesome games done quick is a thing Speed Demos Archive does a couple of times a year to benefit different charities.
+Awesome Games Done Quick / Summer Games Done Quick is a thing Speed Demos Archive (http://speeddemosarchive.com) does a couple of times a year to benefit different charities.

 This is just a simple patch to add a timezone selector but keep everything else intact.